mspriyapal123/spotlight-app/README.md

 # spotlight-app
-A event aggregator app for clg student
+A event aggregator app for college student.